 The Clock Is Ticking Faster Than You Think

 A woman’s fertility peaks between the ages of 20 to 25, which is a major inconvenience for today’s educated and career-oriented women who would rather start having kids after 30.
-I’m 37, and I feel like my career is only just beginning.
+I’m already well into my 30s, and I feel like my career is only just beginning.
 If I have a child now, I will likely have to adjust my goals and settle for less success.
 If I want it all, meaning a big career and children, I think I’ll have to put off having a baby until I’m 40.

 But there are risks to putting off pregnancy.
 After 35, a pregnant woman is considered to have a geriatric pregnancy.
 And that’s if she was lucky enough to get pregnant in the first place due to her declining fertility.
 By the time she’s 40, a woman only has a 44% chance of having a baby within a year (at 35, it’s a 66% chance).
 And for couples that do struggle with infertility, IVF is expensive, requires a dizzying amount of hormone injections, and is only 22% effective (at age 38–40).

 Another concern is that the risk of having a baby with chromosomal abnormalities increases as maternal age advances.
 After the age of 30, the risk of having a child with Down Syndrome increases exponentially.
 Other risks associated with advanced maternal age are autism, miscarriage, premature or breech deliveries, and placenta praevia.
 And it’s not all on the woman.
 Advanced paternal age is associated with lower IQ, and neurological disorders such as bipolar disorder, autism, and schizophrenia.